 – Gerald S. Cohen, D. Hom., D.C. & founder of the Center for the Healing Process

 Healing from autoimmune disorders is a holistic journey that involves mind, body and spirit.
-At a glance our Manifesto for Healing may seem overwhelming — especially if you think you have to address everything all at once.
-We’ve broken it down into baby steps to help simplify your journey back to good health.
+It can feel overwhelming — especially if you think you have to address everything all at once.
+I’m breaking it down into baby steps to help simplify your journey back to vibrant health.
 If you haven’t done so already, you may want to check out the first 3 steps:

-Step 1: “Mindset Matters” focuses on opening to possibility and preparation
+Step 1: “How to Have a Healing Mindset” focuses on opening to possibility and preparation

-Step 2: “Remover Your Triggers” helps you identify and remove toxic triggers
+Step 2: “Remove Your Triggers (aka Detox Daily)” helps you identify and remove harmful root causes

-Step 3: “In With the Good“ emphasizes nourishing elements to add or increase
+Step 3: “Nourish Yourself“ emphasizes beneficial elements to add or increase

 The evidence is clear that autoimmune conditions and stress in all its many forms – chronic, acute, physical, mental, emotional, etc. — go hand in hand.1Stress as a trigger of autoimmune disease, Stojanovich L, et. al., Autoimmun Rev. 2008 Jan;7(3):209-13. doi: 10.1016/j.autrev.2007.11.007.
 Epub 2007 Nov 29., http://www.ncbi.nlm.nih.gov/pubmed/18190880 Even childhood trauma2Cumulative childhood stress and autoimmune diseases in adults, Dube, SR., et. al., Psychosom Med.
 2009 Feb;71(2):243-50. doi: 10.1097/PSY.0b013e3181907888.
 Epub 2009 Feb 2, http://www.ncbi.nlm.nih.gov/pubmed/19188532 and inherited stress3Inheriting Stress, Inna Gaisler-Salomon, NY Times Sunday Review http://www.nytimes.com/2014/03/09/opinion/sunday/can-children-inherit-stress.html?_r=1 have been scientifically linked to adult autoimmune disorders.